I remember the days when I’d get strange looks when I whipped my Keep Cup out of my bag when it was time for a cup of tea on a plane or train.

 Another way to reduce the amount of plastic you use, as well as lighten the load in your suitcase, is to carry solid shampoo and conditioner bars rather than travel with liquids.

-You can also find loads of shampoo and conditioner bars on the Biome Store including Tasmania Real Beer and Honey shampoo bars by Beauty and the Bees and a Lilly Pilly solid shampoo by Dindi Naturals in a little travel container.
+You can find loads of shampoo and conditioner bars on the Biome Store including Tasmania Real Beer and Honey shampoo bars by Beauty and the Bees and a Lilly Pilly solid shampoo by Dindi Naturals in a little travel container.

 And speaking of travel containers, a little thing that sends me crazy in hotels is when people open a bar of soap, use it for the one night they’re there, and then leave it to be thrown away.